-- Tuberculosis test must be completed in the first two months of employment
+Tuberculosis test

-- Criminal Record Check
+Criminal Record Check

-- Valid First Aid including C.P.R. certification
+Valid First Aid including C.P.R. certification

-- Driver's Abstract when applicable
+Driver's Abstract when applicable

-- Proof of full vaccination for Covid-19
+Proof of full vaccination for Covid-19

 Panel interviews are coordinated by Human Resources.
-The Human Resource Director coordinates the interview panel for manager positions and other excluded positions.
+The Manager of Human Resource coordinates the interview panel for manager positions and other excluded positions.
 The panel members consult to make a recommendation to hire/not hire.